Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

 Notes to Editors

-The Future Fund will support the UK’s innovative businesses currently affected by Covid-19.
+The Future Fund supports the UK’s innovative businesses currently affected by Covid-19.
 These businesses have been unable to access other government business support programmes, such as CBILS, because they are either pre-revenue or pre-profit and typically rely on equity investment.
 Initially, £250 million was made available by the government for investment through the scheme, to be matched by private investors, with the Treasury making clear the amount could be increased if needed.
-Due to the popularity of the Fund, more funding is being made available.
-Developed by government and delivered by the British Business Bank, the Future Fund launched for applications in May.
+Developed by government and delivered by the British Business Bank, the Future Fund launched for applications in May and will be open until 31 January 2021.

 Application processes are expected to take a minimum of 21 days from initial application to funding being awarded, providing applicants provide all the information required.